microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // @public
 export type MenuItemColumnCount = 0 | 1 | 2;

-// Warning: (ae-incompatible-release-tags) The symbol "MenuItemOptions" is marked as @public, but its signature references "FoundationElementDefinition" which is marked as @alpha
-//
 // @public
 export type MenuItemOptions = FoundationElementDefinition & {
     checkboxIndicator?: string | SyntheticViewTemplate;